I'm a big user of other SSGs but it is frequently frustrating that it takes so much setup to get started.

 Getting started

 ☆Learn how to create your blog with Marmite in minutes, you can start with zero-config and then customize gradually later.
-Quick Start Installation Marmite is written in Rust 🦀 so if you have Rust in your system you can use cargo to install it. cargo ... read more →
+Not convinced yet?
+Read why-to-use-marmite Quick Start Installation Marmite is written in Rust 🦀 so if you have Rust in your sy ... read more →